changing drawer hardware

 fixer upper master bedroom

-So if you have a dresser or piece of furniture that needs a little updating, consider making a drawer hardware change!
-It’s doesn’t cost a lot, and can really change and improve the look of your furniture!
+So if you have a dresser or piece of furniture that needs a little updating, consider making a dresser drawer hardware change!
+It’s an easy and fast project that doesn’t cost a lot, and can really change and improve the look of your furniture!